-- 7. Taxonomy : Study of principles and procedures of identification, nomenclature and classification. - 8.
-Systematics : It deals with classification of organisms based on their diversities and relationships among them.
-The term was proposed by Carolus Linnaeus who wrote 'Systema Naturae'. - 9.
-Concept of Species : All the members that can interbreed among themselves and can produce fertile offsprings are the members of same species.
-This is the biological concept of species proposed by Mayr. - 10.
-Taxa : Each category (i.e., unit) of classification is called as a taxon. - 11.
-Taxonomic Hierarchy : Classification of organisms in a definite sequence of taxon or category or rank in a descending order.
-Kingdom → Phylum /Division → Class → Order → Family → Genus → Species. - 12.
-Binomial Nomenclature : Given by Carolus Linnaeus.
-Each scientific name has two components-Generic name + Specific epithet. - 13.
-ICBN : International Code for Botanical Nomenclature (for giving scientific name to plants.) - 14.
-ICZN : International Code of Zoological Nomenclature (for giving scientific name to animals.) - 15.
+- 11. Binomial Nomenclature : Given by Carolus Linnaeus.
+Each scientific name has two components-Generic name + Specific epithet. - 12.
+ICBN : International Code for Botanical Nomenclature (for giving scientific name to plants.) - 13.
+ICZN : International Code of Zoological Nomenclature (for giving scientific name to animals.) - 14.
 Rule for Nomenclature : - Latinised names are used. - First word is genus, second word is species name. - Printed in italics; if handwritten then underlined separately. - First word of Genus starts with capital letter while species name starts with small letter.

-16. • Scientific names of some organisms :
+15. • Scientific names of some organisms :